stmorse/stmorse.github.io/_posts/2019-08-05-espn-fantasy-projections.md

 ## Next steps

 I'd like to look at the time series of players' points next.
 The common sense wisdom is that the best way to guess what a player will score next week is to just eyeball his last 4-5 weeks ... how reliable of a strategy is this?

+In [this post](https://stmorse.github.io/journal/fantasy-bench.html), I try checking ESPN projections at a roster level --- maybe the individual projections aren't impressive, but in aggregate do they magically begin to help?
+(Spoiler: not really.)